Climate Change and Health

 - Injuries from extreme weather events

-- Affordability and availability of food and water
+- Reduced affordability and availability of safe food and safe water

 - Illness from Lyme disease and West Nile virus, as well as other vector borne diseases